 We accept payments using a variety of methods, including credit cards and debit cards.
 As we offer new payment options to consumers, we may be subject to additional regulations, compliance requirements and fraud.
 For certain payment methods, including credit and debit cards, we pay interchange and other fees, which may increase over time and raise our operating costs and lower profitability.
 We rely on third parties to provide payment processing services, including the processing of credit cards and debit cards, and it could disrupt our business if these companies became unwilling or unable to provide these services to us, including if they were to suffer a cyberattack or security incident.
-We are also subject to payment card association operating rules, certification requirements and rules governing electronic funds transfers, which could change or be reinterpreted to make it difficult or impossible for us to comply.
-If we fail to comply with these rules or requirements, we may be subject to fines and higher transaction fees and lose our ability to accept credit and debit card payments from consumers or facilitate other types of online payments.
-Under current credit card practices, we are liable for fraudulent credit card transactions because we do not obtain cardholders' signatures.
+We are also subject to payment card association operating rules, certification requirements and rules governing electronic funds transfers, and data security standards, which could change or be reinterpreted to make it difficult or impossible for us to comply.
+If we fail to comply with these rules or requirements, we may be subject to fines and higher transaction fees and lose our ability to accept credit and debit card transactions because we do not obtain cardholders' signatures.
 We do not currently carry insurance against this risk.
 Although we have historically experienced minimal impact to our financial statements from credit card fraud, we may experience expense as a result of our failure to adequately control fraudulent credit.